 When it comes to fashion and style, I look for inspiration in a number of different places.
 I love street style and find myself paying attention to what people around me are wearing.
 I also find inspiration on social media, blogs, and by reading various fashion publications such as WWD.

-My biggest source of style inspiration is my mother – She grew up in California in the 1960’s and 1970’s and had the wardrobe to prove it.
+My earliest source of style inspiration was my mother – She grew up in California in the 1960’s and 1970’s and had the wardrobe to prove it.
 She was very much into beauty and fashion, which inspired me to be as well.
 Her closet contained a mix of bold prints, flowy blouses, and maxi dresses.
 I would constantly go through her clothing, accessories, and jewelry when I was little, which helped to form my personal style and love for vintage.
-As I grew older, my interests led me to gain experience in both the beauty and fashion industries through employment, internships, and education.
-Last year, I decided to share my knowledge and experience as the foundation for a blog.
-‘Defining Style’ is a platform where I can share my interests and what I define as stylish, in an effort to inspire others.

 How I Shop